willarmiros/aws-otel-docs/templates/manual-trace-instrumentation.md

 <!--This piece of documentation should exist for all supported languages in ADOT.
 It outlines how to perform manual instrumentation for tracing.
 The documentation that ends up on aws-otel.github.io should match this structure.-->

-# Tracing with the AWS Distro for OpenTelemetry {Language} SDK
+# Tracing with the AWS Distro for OpenTelemetry {Language} SDK and X-Ray

 ## Introduction